Continual improvement process: ISO change from continuous to continual

 In the late 1990s, the developers of the ISO 9001:2000 standard—which addressed quality management systems and principles—debated whether or not to update the use of the word continuous to continual.
 ISO Technical Committee 176 and regulatory representatives ultimately decided that "continuous was unenforceable because it meant an organization had to improve minute by minute, whereas, continual improvement meant step-wise improvement or improvement in segments".
 The committee reportedly did not base the change on dictionary definitions or the standard's vocabulary.
 This change ran contrary to the common usage of continuous in the standard and other prior business management documentation.

-The concept of continual improvement is the core of the British Standards Institute's 2019 publication: BS 8624 Guide to Continual improvement: Methods for quantification.
+The concept of continual improvement is the core of the British Standards Institution's 2019 publication: BS 8624 Guide to Continual improvement: Methods for quantification.
 BS 8624 describes requirements for continual improvement and provides methods and examples of recognized techniques.